transpose-publishing/landscapeStudy/02-analysis-writeup.md

 common in the natural sciences.

 A complementary aspect of using preprints is whether they can be cited.
 The majority of journals
 (57.3%)
 does not specify, whether this is possible.
 Unclear policies on how to cite preprints are also quite common (15.2%).
-In case citations of preprints are allowed, this is commonly possible in the reference, with some journals restricting citations of preprints to the text.
+In case citations of preprints are allowed, this is possible in the reference for 78% of journals, with some journals restricting citations of preprints to the text 14%.